Clube Esportivo Paysandu

-Clube Esportivo Paysandu, commonly known as Paysandu, was a Brazilian football club based in Brusque, Santa Catarina state.
+Clube Esportivo Paysandu, commonly known as Paysandu, is a Brazilian social club and a former football club based in Brusque, Santa Catarina state.

 History

 The club was founded on December 30, 1918 as Sport Club Paysandú.
 The club was eventually renamed to Clube Esportivo Paysandu They won the Campeonato Catarinense Second Level in 1986.
 Paysandu and Carlos Renaux fused on October 12, 1987 to form Brusque Futebol Clube.

 Stadium

 Clube Esportivo Paysandu played their home games at Estádio Carlos Renaux.